courselabs/kubernetes/labs/nodes/README.md

 kubectl get node <your-node> -o json
 ```

+Check the help to see what other output formats you can use.

-And you can query that using [JSON Path](https://kubernetes.io/docs/reference/kubectl/jsonpath/) to get specific fields:
+One is [JSON Path](https://kubernetes.io/docs/reference/kubectl/jsonpath/), which is a query language you can use to print specific fields:

 ```
 kubectl get node <your-node> -o jsonpath='{.status.capacity.cpu}'